Changissnz/selfinterest/README.md

 there are infinitessimal essences that drive derivation of a source form into different forms, and also liabilities of transmission between the ends that are usually more fixed than the in-between.
 Consider gravity, one of the axioms of natural law.
 Discoveries of gravity did not take place in a vacuum, for there would be none.
-Neither did the discoveries take place by internally contemplating on the many universals, via combinatorial processes of rational-like representation of emotions and emotions as feedback on reason.
+Neither were the discoveries reached by internally contemplating on the many universals, via combinatorial processes of rational-like representation of emotions and emotions as feedback on reason.
+Planet Earth was how human beings back then personally discovered gravity, and still serves as the central source for human beings' personal discoveries of gravity today.
+Planet Earth's relatively constant existence gives cognition a base of reasoning about gravity, one of the axioms of natural law.
+Gravity is not just an abstract concept, but something very real, technically understood to the extent of scientific formulae that predict the gravitional pull of the planet onto objects both falling towards it and resting on it.